-Lessons are planned to ensure that pupils of differing abilities, including the most- able, are suitably challenged and where some pupils need additional scaffold and support.
+Lessons are planned to ensure that pupils of differing abilities, including the most- able, are suitably challenged and where some pupils need additional scaffold and support that is provided

-This policy will be reviewed by the PSHE leader and the Head teacher every two years.
-At every review, the policy will be approved by the governing body through the ethos sub- committee.
+This policy will be reviewed by the PSHE leader and the Head Teacher every two years.
+At every review, the policy will be approved by the governing body through the Foundation and Ethos sub-committee.